0chain/zwalletcli/README.md

 locked with: b488738546d84aed9d3dcb2bbe24c161bc4338638669e64e814631efd430fd85
 ```

-> Note: If a given node has reached maximum number of delegates (stakes), it can no longer accept a new one.
-To find out if a node can support more stake, run `./zwallet mn-info`.
-Follow details [here](#getting-a-miner-or-sharder-info-for-staking---mn-info).
+> Note: If a given node has reached maximum number of delegates (stake pools), it can no longer accept a new stake pool.
+To find out if a node can support more, run `mn-info` command.
+More details [here](#getting-a-miner-or-sharder-info-for-staking---mn-info).

-> Note: Stake will not immediately become active.
-It will be activated on the next View Change cycle of the network.
-To find out more about staking, go [here](#staking-on-miners-and-sharders)
+> Note: A stake pool does not immediately become active.
+It is activated only after the next view change cycle of the network.
+View change cycle is when the network refreshes the list of active nodes.
+More details on staking [here](#staking-on-miners-and-sharders).

-To check if the stake is active, you can run `mn-pool-info`.
-Ideally, it should be activated in 5 minutes.
+To check if a stake pool is active, you can run `mn-pool-info` command.
+Normally, it would be activated in 5 minutes.

 ```sh
 ./zwallet mn-pool-info --id cdb9b5a29cb5f48b350481694c4645c2db24500e3af210e22e2d10477a68bad2 --pool_id b488738546d84aed9d3dcb2bbe24c161bc4338638669e64e814631efd430fd85